 Who is eligible to be an Administration of Medication in Child Care trainer?

-- A CCHC with partner who is a RN, pediatrician, or other licensed health care professionals with experience in child care.
+- A CCHC with partner who is a RN, pediatrician, or other licensed health care professional with experience in child health.

 Course Format, Cost and Schedule

 The Administration of Medication in Child Care Train-the-Trainer course is offered several times a year at different locations in North Carolina.
 It is a face-to-face training and takes five hours to complete.
 The fee of $25 includes payment for materials and Continuing Education Units (CEUs).

 Submit the application as an email attachment to: firstname.lastname@example.org

 Mary Cleary, Training Specialist

 NC Child Care Health and Safety Resource Center